 Everyone likes to have their opinion validated.
 The Critics’ Choice is a national free resource for schools, teachers and students.
 Students are encouraged to watch a selection of anti-smoking television commercials and vote for their favourites, including the one most likely to prevent them from taking up smoking or encourage them to stop.
 All entries go into the draw to win a state prize.
 (Note: Teachers should view the advertisements prior to use with students to determine their suitability.)

-In 2016, over 34 West Australian schools participated in Critics Choice, and ACOSH received more than 650 student votes.
-The votes for most popular advertisement were very close with “Killers” produced by the Utah Department of Health taking out first place with an eight vote margin.
-Christmas Island District High School was the winning school in the 2016 Critics’ Choice competition, receiving a $500 voucher.
+In 2017, over 34 West Australian schools participated in Critics Choice and ACOSH received more than 600 student votes.
+The votes for most popular advertisement was “Terrie’s Tip” produced by the Centers for Disease Control and Prevention.
+Cape Naturaliste College was the winning school in the 2017 Critics’ Choice competition, receiving a $500 voucher.